 Use a SCALE to Measure Ingredients

 One Kitchen tool I’ve come to depend on, especially when baking German Recipes, is my kitchen scale.
-Honestly, they aren’t expensive, and the results really are better.
-For example, this recipe uses 4 cups of flour… by weight this should be 500 grams.
-500 grams NEVER changes, 4 cups is different every time you measure it out… depending on how the flour settles, and how moist the air is.
+They aren’t expensive, and the results are better.
+For example, this recipe uses 4 cups of flour by weight this should be 500 grams.
+500 grams NEVER changes but 4 cups is different every time you measure it, depending on how the flour settles and how moist the air is.
 It’s just more accurate when you use a scale.
+This scale is convenient because it’s waterproof, and easy to clean.
+Also, you can choose to charge with a battery (my choice) or USB charger.

 Step By Step- Hefezopf Recipe